 Staff are building an increasingly clear idea of how to use these powerful tools into the future and how they can add to their practice as teachers.
 IT in the Classroom has been one of our key professional learning areas for three years and will continue to do so for some time.
 The staff professional development has specially allocated IT support teachers and funds for further professional development.

 Nelson College has first class IT infrastructure.
-It has an outstanding fibre internet connection, four full time IT staff and technicians, and a fully wireless campus capable of coping with heavy demand.
-We have two dedicated IT Computer Suites and specialist suites for Technology, Art (2), Media Studies, Commerce, Music and Mathematics.
-Every staff member has a laptop and every classroom a data projector.
+It has an outstanding fibre internet connection and a fully wireless campus capable of coping with heavy demand.
+We have two dedicated IT Computer Suites and specialist suites for Technology, Art, Media Studies, Commerce, Music and Mathematics.
+Every staff member has a laptop and every classroom a data projector or TV.
 We view infrastructure as a case of continual improvement to keep in touch with the fast evolving environment.

 ‘The world of IT and education is one of infinite possibilities and a similar number of distractions.
 The same intersection is littered with opinions, often strongly held and the random application of facts and research.’